 Getting involved in this stage of your publishing process is certainly fun, but it also requires a lot of patience and logic.
-By referring to the following tips and suggestions, you’ll surely learn some important things about the making of a successful book cover.
+By referring to the following tips on making an mttractive book cover, you will learn some important facts about what makes an attractive and successful book cover.

 Take a look at the books on your shelves, especially those in different genres.
 You will notice that certain genres have a certain kind of font, while others stick to a completely different style.
 For example, crime fiction books usually go with big and bold fonts, while romantic fiction go with handwritten fonts.
 Non-fiction titles have a very simple and straightforward style, while fantasy and science fiction books push the envelope even more by going for striking designs.
 These are all settings that have been laid out according to years of marketing and publishing experience.
 Ultimately, even the book cover is a marketing tool and so it is important for it to be designed while thinking of the target audience.

 So if your idea for your title to be printed in cursive font isn’t working out, there’s a practical and well-tested reason for it!

 Another advice is to understand that your name will most probably be printed in a smaller font than the title.
 As a debut author, this is a given and in no way a means to discredit your work.
 Trust the reader!

 Internet Inspiration for making an attractive book cover

 Stock images will become your best friend!
 There are photography sites all over the internet and we recommend jumping into them, be it Getty Images, Pinterest, Fotolia, etc. Look for stock images on these sites which you can use to design a rough idea of your dream book cover.
 Your team at the publishing house will expect you to bring your ideas to the table so they get a clear picture of what you want.